healdev/ultimate-image-optimization-helpers/readme.txt

 == Changelog ==
 = 0.2.10 =
-* Fix: Setting the quality to "WP Default" not working and deactivates completely compression.
+* Fix: Setting the quality to "WP Default" not working and deactivating completely compression.

 = 0.2.9 =
 * Added feature: constrain original image dimension so the full size is never bigger than Max Retina resolution x2: Max Width = 5012 & Max Height = 2880.